Julia-1439/calculator/README.md

 Overall, I am really happy with how this turned out!
 The finished product is incredibly gratifying to look at and play with.
 All the planning, research, testing, bug-fixing, and perseverence paid off, and I'm addicted ;)

+### Post-Project Questions
+These are my questions after completing the project.
+Perhaps I'll have answers to these as my knowledge increases!
+1. How else can I implement keyboard input?
+As it is, I create "dummy" click events when a key is pressed which feels hacky, so I wonder if there is a better way.
+2. Is there a way to achieve my current calculator layout without specifying the pixel dimensions of the buttons explicitly?
+Perhaps using calc().
+3. How would I revise the styling to use border-box for the calculator instead of the current content-box?
+4. How is the readability and structure of the Javascript code?

 ## Definitions
 The following are terms we use in our commits and comments (starting in commit afb25e1).
 Each `*` indicates an arbitrary operator.